Cynthia Myers: Career

 In 1994, it became known that a nude photo of Myers (along with fellow playmates Angela Dorian, Reagan Wilson and Leslie Bianchini) was scanned and inserted into Apollo 12 extra-vehicular activity astronaut cuff checklists by the Apollo 12 backup crew (Dave Scott, Jim Irwin, Al Worden) at NASA.

+In 2000 she shot new topless and nude photos for a Playboy retrospective.
+She had left open the possibility that she would pose nude again.

+Myers married an Air Force pilot whom she met on a fishing trip to Lake Mead, Nevada in 1981, living with him and their son Robert in southern California.
+She continued to model, and ran a website featuring her work.

 In 2009, Myers became a spokeswoman for Schlitz beer.
+Her image was displayed on billboards and in grocery stores and bars as part of 60s-themed marketing campaign.

 Bill Cosby

 Sometime after 1997, Myers provided interviews for the book Centerfolds, which was released in 2015.
-In these undated interviews, she claimed she personally witnessed Cosby "use drugs to have sex with women" at the Playboy Mansion, stating that his actions repulsed her so much she was unable to "shed a tear" when Cosby's son Ennis was murdered in 1997.
+In these undated interviews, she claimed she personally witnessed Bill Cosby "use drugs to have sex with women" at the Playboy Mansion, stating that his actions repulsed her so much she was unable to "shed a tear" when Cosby's son Ennis was murdered in 1997.

 Death

-Myers died of lung cancer at age 61 on November 4, 2011.
+Myers died at age 61 on November 4, 2011.